 He applied GluStitch® to the cut in small drops and spread it over the wound.
 Unfortunately, a small amount trickled onto the child’s eyelid and dried.
 As a result, the eyelid on the medial side became stuck together and would not fully open.

 The mother panicked and the doctor immediately flushed out the child’s eye with water and sent him to the Emergency Department (ED).
 When the ED doctor examined his eye, it was approximately 60% open.
 Fortunately, a few days later, he was able to fully open his eye and there was no corneal damage.

-Following the incident, the doctor called the child’s mother to check there were no ongoing problems, and the child made a
+Following the incident, the doctor called the child’s mother to check there were no ongoing problems, and the child made a full recovery.

 Legal action avoided

 The doctor contacted Avant to notify the incident and seek advice.
 He was provided peer support by one of our medical advisers who reassured him that problems with liquid adhesives can occur.
 The trainee was reminded to take stock if necessary, during urgent situations, and to resist pressure from patients or family members to treat if their opinion differs.

 He was advised to document the incident in the child’s medical record and that the child was sent to the ED.
 The medical adviser also encouraged him to say sorry to the child’s mother for any harm and stress caused, in line with the open disclosure process.

 The doctor empathised with the stress and worry the child’s mother had gone through, and said he was sorry the incident had occurred.
 Ultimately, she was satisfied with the course of action taken and her child’s recovery.